Collegiate secret societies in North America: Johns Hopkins University

-Through the years, many secret societies, senior societies, and other groups have been founded at Johns Hopkins.
+Through the years, many secret societies, senior societies, and other groups have been founded at Johns Hopkins University.
 Most of these societies were founded around the 1890s at the beginning of the university and played a significant role in the early development of the student body.
-This includes the Cane Club, The Ananias Society, The Senior Society, The Pithotomy Club, The Ubiquiteers, Tau Club, and De Gang.
+This includes the Cane Club, The Ananias Society, The Senior Society, The Ubiquiteers, the Tau Club, and the De Gang.
 These historic secret societies are either defunct or non-existent.

 Founded for members who value friendship and privacy to enjoy the arts together, the Blue Jay Supper Society is the only active secret society with open applications at Johns Hopkins.
-The Supper Society looks for brilliant misfits and creative types, and accepts applications from undergraduate and graduate students as well as alumni.
+The supper society looks for brilliant misfits and creative types, and accepts applications from undergraduate and graduate students as well as alumni.
 Membership is capped at 150 globally.

 Loyola University Maryland

-Loyola University Maryland, a Jesuit, Liberal-Arts school located in Baltimore, Maryland has had a few secret societies of notability.
-The Green and Grey society, named after the school’s colors, was established in 1989.
+Loyola University Maryland in Baltimore, Maryland has had a few secret societies The Green and Grey Society, named after the school’s colors, was established in 1989.
 The school selects “a small number of men and women from the senior class who demonstrated excellence in academic, personal, and spiritual integration and a commitment to leadership and service to Loyola.
 In the spirit of Jesuit ideals, the Society serves as an advisor to the University executives by identifying and communicating issues of significance.
 As engaged members of the community, the Society empowers students across the University to live the magis.”
 While the society is acknowledged to exist, they members and overall selection process remains elusive.